-In February 2017, the Compensation Committee, in consultation with WTW and senior human resource executives of the Company, reviewed the risk assessment for risks associated with the Company's compensation practices and policies for employees.
+In February 2017, the Compensation Committee, in consultation with WTW and senior human resource executives of the Company, reviewed the risk assessment for risks associated with the Company's compensation practices and policies for employees for the 2017 fiscal year.
 Based upon the assessment performed, the Committee believes that, through the counterbalance of risk-taking incentives and risk-mitigating features guided by relevant market practices and Company goals, the Company's compensation practices and policies do not encourage unnecessary or excessive risk taking and are not reasonably likely to have a material adverse effect on financial results of the Company.